 Flu season can begin as early as October and last as late as May.
-October or November is the best time to get vaccinated, but you can get a shot as late as January.
+October or November is the best time to get vaccinated, but you can get the shot as long as it's being offered.

 The shot will protect both you and the baby from getting the flu for 6 months after you give birth.
 This is especially important, because the flu shot isn’t safe for infants less than 6 months old.

 If you have had contact with someone who has the flu, your doctor may recommend that you take an antiviral medication as a prevention measure.